kostasgalexiou/ResynPy/README.md

    column 2: total score of genotyping

-   column 3: number of AA genotype pairs
+   column 3: total number of invariable pairs (AA or BB)

-   column 4: number of BB genotype pairs
+   column 4: average pair heterozygosity

    _#### The following three columns are included in the output if data are phased._